-This section does not provide a complete theory of action for the recommendations in this report33.
-Instead, in Table 1, this section gives an abbreviated theory of action showing connections between a few key recommendations and specific intended outcomes, potential unintended negative consequences of implementing key recommendations, and potential mechanisms to deter such unintended negative consequences.
+This section does not provide a complete theory of action for the recommendations in this report29.
+Instead, in the following table, this section gives an abbreviated theory of action showing connections between a few key recommendations and specific intended outcomes, potential unintended negative consequences of implementing key recommendations, and potential mechanisms to deter such unintended negative consequences.
 The intended outcomes are summarized from other sections in this report.
 Mechanisms for deterring unintended consequences tend to be drawn from other recommendations made by the Task Force in anticipation of the unintended consequences.

-Table 1.
-Abbreviated Theory of Action for Key Task Force Recommendations.
+Table 8.1 Abbreviated Theory of Action for Key Task Force Recommendations.